emilyhfdong/jurno/README.md

 ## Description

-An encrypted journalling app with a focus on privacy
+An minimal journalling app with a focus on privacy

 Built with **NextJS, Supabase, trpc, Tailwind**.